mm80843/T3.5/docs/keyword_new.md

 * Prophylactic Architecture: Formulating the Concept of Pandemic-Resilient Homes - [LINK](article_elrayies_prophylactic_2022)
 * Dangerous liaisons?
 Applying the social harm perspective to the social inequality, housing and health trifecta during the Covid-19 pandemic - [LINK](article_gurney_dangerous_2021)
 * Assessment method for new sustainability indicators providing pandemic resilience for residential buildings - [LINK](article_tokazhanov_assessment_2021)
+* Decision Making within the Built Environment as a Strategy for Mitigating the Risk of Malaria and Other Vector-Borne Diseases - [LINK](article_obonyo_decision_2018)
+* Mobility Behaviour in View of the Impact of the COVID-19 Pandemic—Public Transport Users in Gdansk Case Study - [LINK](article_przybylowski_mobility_2021)

 ### Closest BPs